 Accommodation is the process of changing the shape of the lens to focus on near or distant objects.

-To focus on a near object – the lens becomes thicker, this allows the light rays to refract (bend) more strongly.
+To focus on a near object - the lens becomes thicker which allows the light rays to refract (bend) more strongly.

-To focus on a distant object – the lens is pulled thin, this allows the light rays to refract slightly.
+To focus on a distant object - the lens is pulled thin which allows the light rays to refract slightly.

 |Position of object||Ciliary muscles||Suspensory ligaments||Muscle tension on lens||Lens shape||Refraction of light rays|